JohnWatkinson/MG-AI-Assistant/README.md

 The backend server is built with Node.js and Express, located in the `src` directory.
 It handles API requests and integrates with external services.

+## Environment Configuration

+The application uses environment variables to manage different configurations for local and production environments.
+Ensure the following variables are set in your `.env` file:

+- `OPENAI_API_KEY`: Your OpenAI API key.
+- `GOOGLE_APPLICATION_CREDENTIALS`: Path to your Google credentials JSON file.
+- `NOTION_API_TOKEN`: Your Notion API token.
+- `NOTION_DATABASE_ID`: Your Notion database ID.

 ## Installation

 To install the necessary dependencies, run: